willowisp01/tp/docs/DeveloperGuide.md

 - `SummaryCommand` creates and passes a `CommandResult` object to `LogicManager`
 - `LogicManager` passes `CommandResult` to `UI` to display `Person` list with the summary.

-Currently, if the `summary` command is used with 0 students, the popup window shows total number of students, mean grade, and standard deviation as 0.
+Currently, if the `summary` command is used with 0 students, the popup window shows total number of students = 0, mean grade is blank, and standard deviation as 0.
 And no pie chart is displayed.

 --------------------------------------------------------------------------------------------------------------------